When Writing The 5 Senses, The Hardest Is To Describe Taste

-#2 Flavors especially evokes powerful memories and nostalgia in your reader.
+#2 Flavors especially evoke powerful memories and nostalgia in your reader.
 Flavors are a gateway to your readers past.
 We all love food.
 Eating usually brings us pleasure.
-Therefore, including flavors will strongly impact your readers.
+Therefore, including taste will strongly impact your readers.

 A Smokey BBQ brisket slathered in fiery hot sauce tasted like home.